xchris1015/basketball/README.md

 ### Docker
 ---

-10. Create docker file as following template.
+10. Create docker file for MVC image as following template.
     ```
     FROM tomcat:9.0.10-jre8